Plasma torch

 A plasma torch (also known as a plasma arc, plasma gun, plasma cutter, or plasmatron) is a device for generating a directed flow of plasma.

 The plasma jet can be used for applications including plasma cutting, plasma arc welding, plasma spraying, and plasma gasification for waste disposal.

+Applications

+Plasma torches are used in a range of industrial processes requiring high temperatures and concentrated energy.
+Common applications include cutting and welding of metals, as well as plasma spraying, in which heated material is deposited onto a surface to form a coating.

+Thermal plasma torches are also used in metallurgical and waste-treatment processes.
+Applications include metal smelting and refining, recovery of metals from industrial wastes, and the treatment of hazardous and municipal wastes.
+In waste treatment, the high temperatures generated by plasma can destroy organic compounds and melt inorganic material, which can solidify into a vitrified slag.

 Types

 Thermal plasmas are generated in plasma torches by direct current (DC), alternating current (AC), radio-frequency (RF) and other discharges.
 DC torches are the most commonly used and researched, because when compared to AC: "there is less flicker generation and noise, a more stable operation, better control, a minimum of two electrodes, lower electrode consumption, slightly lower refractory [heat] wear and lower power consumption".